The Thickness of Blood

 Finn did end up sort of carrying Kurt to the SUV, pulling the front door of the house shut behind him, but not bothering to lock it.

-Finn's bloodied hands were already wrapped around the steering wheel, and there was a blood trail sneaking around Kurt's arm, dripping off his elbow; Finn ignored all of that, focusing in on the ghost like quality of Kurt's skin.
-Later, Kurt could bitch him out all he wanted about the wrecked leather seats – which, Finn could point out that Kurt was the one bleeding all over.
+Finn's bloodied hands were already wrapped around the steering wheel, and there was a blood trail sneaking around Kurt's arm, dripping off his elbow; Finn ignored all of that, focusing in on the ghost-like quality of Kurt's skin.
+Later, Kurt could bitch him out all he wanted about the wrecked leather seats (Finn could point out that Kurt was the one bleeding all over everything).